jim-deriv/flutter-chart/doc/interactive_layer.md

 The Interactive Layer sits on top of the chart canvas and captures user gestures such as taps, drags, and hovers.
 It then interprets these gestures based on the current state and translates them into actions on drawing tools.

-The layer works with three key concepts:
+The layer works with several key concepts:
 1. **InteractiveState**: Defines the current mode of interaction with the chart
-2. **DrawingToolState**: Represents the state of individual drawing tools
-3. **InteractiveLayerBehaviour**: Defines platform-specific interaction handling and customizes state transitions
+2. **InteractiveLayerBehaviour**: Defines platform-specific interaction handling and customizes state transitions
+3. **DrawingV2**: The base interface for all drawable elements on the chart
+4. **InteractiveLayerBase**: The core component that manages states and coordinates interactions
+5. **InteractableDrawing**: Concrete implementations of drawing tools that can be interacted with
+6. **DrawingAddingPreview**: Specialized components for handling the drawing creation process

 ## Interactive States